choifire/youtube-crawler/README.md

 # youtube-crawler (not general purpose)

-This is not a general crawler, made just for a youtube music crawler based on viewCount
+This is not a general crawler, made just for a youtube music crawler based on viewCount.

-Nothing special
+Nothing special.
-I just integrated a Youtube search example provided by Youtube and youtube-dl, and add some codes
+I just integrated a Youtube search example provided by Youtube and youtube-dl, and add some codes.

 If you wanna apply this for other purpose, you need to modify some parameters and codes.